tiborhercz/s3-website-cloudfront-terraform/README.md

 **Important**: **DO NOT** use your root or full admin access AWS access key and secret.

+These two GitHub actions steps will deploy the `public/` to S3 and will invalidate the CloudFront cache for all paths.
 ```yaml
   - name: Deploy to S3
     run: aws s3 sync public/ s3://${{ secrets.S3_BUCKET_NAME }}/ --delete --region INSERT_YOUR_AWS_REGION_HERE